 Our Mission: Promoting Scientific Discovery and Facilitating its Clinical Application

-The mission of the Comparative Medicine Institute (CMI) is to develop, foster, and assist multidisciplinary teams focused on translating basic research and scientific discovery into clinical/societal applications to improve the health of animals and humans.
+The mission of the Comparative Medicine Institute (CMI) is to develop, foster, and assist interdisciplinary teams focused on translating basic research and scientific discovery into clinical/societal applications to improve the health of animals and humans.

 In 2006, the Center for Comparative and Medicine and Translational Research (CCMTR) was established at NC State University as part of an effort to develop and support interdisciplinary research opportunities.
 Its role expanded considerably and in October 2015 the CCMTR was granted Institute status and is now recognized as the CMI.
+In 2020 CMI grew by the addition of the Chemistry of Life Program, bringing a larger focus on the basic sciences across NC State’s campus and a new co-director model for the Institute.
+Together, the expanded CMI was renewed by the Board of Trustees in Spring 2021.

 Research Opportunities for Veterinary Specialists in Well-Funded Laboratories